Apply for a TV Channel Operations & Broadcasting Business License in Dubai

 Dubai's media landscape is expanding rapidly, making it one of the most strategically positioned cities in the world for launching a television channel operation.
 Whether you are an independent content creator, a regional broadcaster, or an international media group targeting the MENA market, the infrastructure, regulatory framework, and commercial environment in Dubai are purpose-built for growth.

-This guide explains how to obtain a TV Channel Operations and Broadcasting Business Licence (Activity Code 6020.01) at Dubai South Business Hub Free Zone, covering costs, compliance requirements, and why this free zone suits broadcasters at every scale.
+This guide explains how to obtain a TV Channel Operations and Broadcasting Business License (Activity Code 6020.01) at Dubai South Business Hub Free Zone, covering costs, compliance requirements, and why this free zone suits broadcasters at every scale.

 Dubai's Broadcasting Market and Why It Matters